WARRIOR COUNTRY

 FROSH/SOPH HEAD COACH

-Coach Hagen is entering his sixth season with the Westlake Warriors and fifth season as the Frosh/Soph Head Coach.
+Coach Hagen is entering his seventh season with the Westlake Warriors and fifth season as the Frosh/Soph Head Coach.

 Coach Hagen achieved his first Marmonte League title as a head coach in the 2020-2021 Season.
 Coach Hagen started as the Freshmen Assistant Coach, helping lead the Warriors to a Marmonte League title at the freshmen level.